vain/katriawm/doc/HOW-TO-SETUP.md

 you hit that hotkey again, another terminal should appear. katriawm should be in tiling mode, thus automatically arranging the windows for you.

+By hitting `Super + 2`, you change to the second workspace.
+The windows that you previously opened are no longer visible.
+Notice how you might feel lost, because you have no indicator which workspace is currently active – that’s where a bar will come in handy.

 Congratulations!
 This is a basic katriawm setup.